TypeFox/language-engineering-visualization/packages/langium-ast-helper/README.md

 // do something with your program!
 ```

+You can see the [examples](./packages/examples/src/index.ts) for more details.

 Here's an example of taking a MiniLogo program that draws a series of squares, applying the steps above, and then rendering the resulting DOT program into a graph.

 ![MiniLogo program graph generated from a DOT specification, which in turn was derived from the StateMachine grammar.](./assets/minilogo-program-example.png)